 Working while social distancing isn’t easy.
 No matter the situation for your business, changing circumstances have surely led to important discussion between employers and staff, as employers need to fully understand what workers are can do and how best to serve them.
 It can be challenging to establish a unified workplace during social distancing, but the success of navigating this will help ensure a safe and profitable business.

-- How does floor marking promote social distancing?
+- How can assembly lines practice social distancing?